What Are Green Garbage Dumpsters

 What is garbage classification?

-Waste can be classified into two primary types according to typical legislation and policy instruments: non-hazardous or solid waste and hazardous waste.
-This classification is also adopted by the Basel Convention.
+Waste is commonly categorized into two main types according to standard regulations and policies: non-hazardous (or solid) waste and hazardous waste.
+This classification system is also endorsed by the Basel Convention.

 © Arcann Waste All rights reserved